Zanskar Valley

 Much of far North India is quite mystical and remote, with crumbling hilltop monasteries, high altitude otherworldly landscapes and winding mountain roads leading to far-flung places.
 However, Ladakh is now a well-travelled circuit with many visitors taking the long journey up to this secluded and stunning part of the Greater Himalayan region.
-For those looking for a more remote experience that takes plenty of patience and an appetite for long drives, Zanskar Valley remains one of the last frontiers for true adventure in India.

-The high altitude Zanskar Valley sits in the lower Ladakh region amongst breathtakingly rugged mountains.
-While on a map it doesnβt appear too far away from the town of Leh to the north, the journey to reach Zanskar Valley is not for the faint hearted.
 The long trip is only taken by very few travellers each year meaning that there is little practical information available.
-So, Iβve put together this detailed guide to Zanskar Valley so that those hoping to reach this remote valley can plan their trip.
+So, I’ve put together this detailed guide to Zanskar Valley so that those hoping to reach this remote valley can plan their trip.

 I spent almost a week exploring Zanskar Valley and it’s one of the most memorable experiences of my time on the Indian subcontinent.
 Keep reading to find out why!

-Disclaimer:Β This post contains affiliate links which means I get a commission if you buy a product through my link at no extra cost to you.
+Disclaimer: This post contains affiliate links which means I get a commission if you buy a product through my link at no extra cost to you.
 By doing so, I can keep this blog going and continue to create helpful guides for you.
-Read more:Β Privacy Policy
+Read more: Privacy Policy

 About Zanskar Valley

 Zanskar Valley is separated from Ladakh by the rugged Zanskar Range in North India.
-Part of the Greater Himalayan region, itβs a high altitude, snow-capped area of towering peaks and deep ravines.
+Part of the Greater Himalayan region, it’s a high altitude, snow-capped area of towering peaks and deep ravines.

 The valley was historically part of the Zanskar Kingdom with inhabitants mostly of Tibetan descent and following Tibetan Buddhism.
 However, there are also Balti people who have lived in the valley since the 17th century, who follow Islam.
 You can find old monasteries dotting the hilltops, as well as mosques in the main towns.

 The main town and administrative centre in Zanskar Valley is Padum.
 This small town is located at the intersection of two major valleys, with the Zanskar River passing through and heading north.
 For many years, Padum has sat at the end of the only road that enters the valley.
-However, major construction has began on roads connecting Padum to the Leh-Manali Road at Darcha to the east and to Leh in the north.
-These projects will potentially take a few years yet.

-Read next: 18 Best Things to Do in Ladakh
+Read next: 25 Best Things to Do in Ladakh

-When is the best time to visit Zanskar Valley?
+When is the Best Time to Visit Zanskar Valley?

 During the warm summer months, the days are generally nice with clear skies and snow limited to the mountain peaks.
-However, itβs certainly not as warm as other parts of India and you should still pack warm clothing for after dark.
+However, it’s certainly not as warm as other parts of India and you should still pack warm clothing for after dark.

-How to get to Zanskar Valley
+How to Get to Zanskar Valley

-Zanskar Valley is basically only accessible by road and only for half of the year over summer.
-The main road to Padum in Zanskar begins in Kargil, a major town on the Srinagar-Leh Road in Ladakh.
+The main road to Padum in Zanskar begins in Kargil, a major town on the Srinagar-Leh Road.
 This means that to reach Zanskar Valley you need to get yourself to Kargil.
-Most people travel from Leh to Kargil and then onto Padum, but you could also travel from Srinagar to Kargil and then onto Padum depending on your plans.
+Most people travel from Leh to Kargil and then onto Padum, but you could also travel from Srinagar to Kargil and then onto Padum, depending on your plans.

 You can book tickets the day before at the Leh bus station to ensure you get a good seat for the two days.

-Leh to Kargil bus
+Leh to Kargil Bus

-The trip from Leh to Kargil takes around 8 hours on a relatively well-maintained and mostly sealed road.
+The trip from Leh to Kargil takes around 8 hours on a relatively well-maintained and sealed road.
 The bus drops passengers in town and told to return at the same spot at 4am (yes, 4am!).
 There are a few hotels in Kargil to cater for travellers.

 I stayed at Hotel Rangyul, which was 50m from where the bus dropped us.
-I negotiated a private room for 700 INR (US$10), they also serve food which is convenient for dinner.
+I negotiated a private room for 800 INR (US$10), they also serve food which is convenient for dinner.

-Kargil to Padum bus
+Kargil to Padum Bus

 The next morning the bus leaves at 4am from the same spot in Kargil.
 From there, the road to Padum begins.
 After around 2 hours, there is a police checkpoint where foreigners must have their passports checked and registered.
-From there onwards, the sealed road ends and the rough, dirt road begins.

 There is a small tea shop that serves as a morning stop and then lunch is at Rangdum where there is a restaurant serving basic food.

 The journey from Kargil to Padum takes around 15 hours on a rough and bumpy road.
+Although recent upgrades to the road has reduced the travel time a bit.

 There are a few checkpoints along the way, where foreigners are required to get off the bus and show your passport to the officer who signs a register.
 There is no permit needed, just your passport.